When our VA office held its first 2k meter indoor rowing competition, the stats were pretty impressive:

 So how did this competition lead to our Research Director working so hard to beat his time, he nearly keeled over on his final 100 meters?
 (Don't worry, he's fine.
 We're never going to let him live that down, though).
 What made us so committed that our developer started selling secret techniques to those with the right bribe?

 It’s a little something we like to call the Fun, Easy, Popular approach.
 Oh cool, you’ve heard of it.
-Here are six of twelve behavioral determinants I used to help my co-workers stay fit & healthy and become rabid rowing competitors
+Here are six of fourteen behavioral determinants I used to help my co-workers stay fit & healthy and become rabid rowing competitors

 - Environment: Request an office gym as part of your annual review.
 Once successful, begin campaigning for an office cat.

 - Control: Build the gym with the help of your co-workers.
 Allow everyone to weigh in on choices for exercise equipment and features like wall paint and floor material.